ec-europa/europa-component-library/src/website/src/pages/ec/standardised-template/footer/docs/usage.md

 ## When not to use

-- do not follow these guidelines when you are updating sites that fall under the core category
+- do not follow these guidelines when you are updating sites that fall under a different category of the Europa family